zhullyb/blog/_posts/2021-04-16-fuck-jekyll-github-metadata-on-gitlab.md

        Jekyll Feed: Generating feed for posts
    GitHub Metadata: No GitHub API authentication could be found.
 Some fields may be missing or have incorrect data.
    GitHub Metadata: Error processing value 'url':
-  Liquid Exception: No repo name found.
-Specify using PAGES_REPO_NWO environment variables, 'repository' in your configuration, or set up an 'origin' git remote pointing to your github.com repository. in /_layouts/post.html
              ERROR: YOUR SITE COULD NOT BE BUILT:
                     ------------------------------------
                     No repo name found.
 Specify using PAGES_REPO_NWO environment variables, 'repository' in your configuration, or set up an 'origin' git remote pointing to your github.com repository.